2026 Preliminary Program

 The separation of "electronics" and "optics" is a relic of the past that the AI era can no longer afford.
 As data center power consumption reaches a breaking point, the industry must move toward monolithic integration.

-This session will discuss and lay out the blueprint for the Electro-Photonic IC (EPIC) Cluster in Canada centred on the recently proposed spin-off of the Canadian Photonics Fabrication Centre (CPFC).
-They will challenge the current "plug-and-play" approach to optics and argue that the only way to sustain the AI revolution is to treat light as a first-class citizen on the silicon wafer.
+This session makes the case for an Electro-Photonic IC (EPIC) Cluster in Canada, anchored by the Canadian Photonics Fabrication Centre (CPFC) as a Canadian-based pure play fab.
+Speakers will challenge the prevailing "plug-and-play" approach to optics and argue that the only path to sustaining the AI revolution is to treat light as a first-class citizen on the silicon wafer.

 - The Death of the Plug: Why the future is 'co-packaged' and 'monolithic'